dataArtisans/flink-training-web/web/devSetup/handsOn.md

 In order to execute program on a running Flink instance (and not from within your IDE) you need to install Flink on your machine.
 To do so, follow these steps:

-- Download a Flink 0.9-SNAPSHOT build of Apache Flink.
-The latest build can be downloaded [here](http://stratosphere-bin.s3-website-us-east-1.amazonaws.com/flink-0.9-SNAPSHOT-bin-hadoop2.tgz).
+- Download the Apache Flink 0.9.0 release from an [ASF mirror](http://www.apache.org/dyn/closer.cgi/flink/flink-0.9.0/flink-0.9.0-bin-hadoop1.tgz).
 - Extract the downloaded `.tgz` archive
 - The resulting folder contains a Flink setup that can be locally executed without any further configuration.